What do you want from Unalaska’s library? What does the library do well? What could it do better?

 She wasn’t alone in voicing concerns that the library’s user base has outgrown the building.
-As America’s busiest fishing port, the 18-year-old library sees more traffic than just the islands’ 4,000 residents.
+In America’s busiest fishing port, the 18-year-old library sees more traffic than just the island's 4,000 residents.

-City Manager Dave Martinson says he’s heard people want expanded services.
+City Manager Dave Martinson said he’s heard people want expanded services.

-“There’s nothing cosmetic that needs to stay the same," Martinson said.
+“There’s nothing cosmetic that needs to stay the same," said Martinson.
 "There are capabilities that exist today -- like the Alaskana room, meeting room -- that everyone wants to keep and improve, but it doesn’t necessarily have to look like it does today.”

 Community members also voiced interest in places to watch movies or study for college classes.